-Many researchers have conducted researches on lifestyle of consumers in studying buying behaviour and decision making of consumers.
-Lifestyle is considered in psychographic segmentation.
+Many researchers have conducted researches on way of life of consumers in studying buying behaviour and decision making of consumers.
+It is considered in psychographic segmentation.
 It is assumed that type of products and brand an individual uses reflects its living style and personal characteristics.
 There is no standardised lifestyle segmentation model used by marketing research firms or advertising agencies to target desired consumers.
 Advertising agency Young and Rubican has developed lifestyle model called Cross Cultural Consumer Characteristics (4 Cs).
-So lifestyle is a symbol of consumers attitude, opinions and interests and widely used in psychographics.
+So it is a symbol of consumers attitude, opinions and interests and widely used in psychographics.

 There are several examples which can be understood as below:

 1. Rural people's way of life is quite different from residents of urban metropolis.

 2. Rich people prefer traveling in their own cars while lower & middle class people prefer traveling by public transport.

 3. Middle class people travel to domestic locations whereas the affluent class look for exotic international destinations.

 Hence, this concludes the definition of Lifestyle along with its overview.